Granular association rules on two universes with four measures

-Granular association rules are useful in both data mining applications and the granular computing theory.
-First, granular association rules can be employed to build recommender systems \cite{BalabanovicM1997Fab,Goldberg1992usingcollaborative,Yao95Measuring}.
-Unlike existing collaborative recommendation \cite{BalabanovicM1997Fab,Yao95Measuring} or collaborative filtering \cite{Goldberg1992usingcollaborative} approaches which consider a customer's shopping history, granular association rules recommend products according to her basic information such as gender, age, etc. Hence they are especially useful in dealing with the \emph{cold start} problem \cite{SuXY2009Collaborative}, where the customer or the product has just entered the system.
-Second, most existing works of granular computing focus on one universe.
-Only a few works of granular computing discusses two universes (see., e.g., \cite{LiZhang08Rough,Lin98Granular,Yao04APartition}), let alone respective applications.
-Consequently, granular association rules might be a new research trend of granular computing theory and application.

 We propose four measures to evaluate the quality of a granular association rule.
-An example of such a rule might be ``40\% men like at least 30\% kinds of alcohol; 45\% customers are men and 6\% products are alcohol."
+An example of such rule might be ``40\% men like at least 30\% kinds of alcohol; 45\% customers are men and 6\% products are alcohol."
 Here 45\%, 6\%, 40\%, and 30\% are the \emph{source coverage}, the \emph{target coverage}, the \emph{source confidence}, and the \emph{target confidence}, respectively.
 The \emph{support} measure, which is well defined for other association rules, is redundant since it is equal to the product of the source coverage and the source confidence.
 With these four measures, the strength of the rule is well defined.
-This is one reason why the new type of rules are semantically richer than most of existing ones.
-The reason lies in that the new type is more specific than some existing ones which span across more than two universes (see, e.g., \cite{DehapseL1998Finding,Jensen2000Frequent}) or even the whole database (see, e.g., \cite{Goethals2010Mining,Goethals2008Mining}).
+This is one reason why the new type of rules is semantically richer than most of the existing ones.